 Sport also plays a significant part in school life.
 We have a varied programme supported by committed staff and played by dedicated students, with many wishing to represent their school.
 MGS students have gone on to represent their country in their chosen sport but, even if not destined to be a future international sportsperson, all students are encouraged to participate to the very best of their ability.
-To support MGS sport a new sports pavilion was opened in July 2018 and will hopefully be followed by a 3G all-weather pitch.
+To support MGS sport a new sports pavilion was opened in July 2018 and a 3G all-weather pitch in April 2021.

 To support performing arts at MGS we recently opened our new Performing Arts Centre which houses a large drama/performance space, music and music technology classrooms, four practice rooms and a recording studio.

 Our charitable nature deserves a special mention, having been identified by both staff and students as a core value.
-Over the last five years we have raised over £75,000 for a variety of good causes and were in the top 100 schools for raising the highest amount for the bi-annual Sport Relief Day in March 2012.
+Over the last five years we have raised over £75,000 for a variety of good causes and we have placed in the top 100 schools for raising the highest amount for the bi-annual Sport Relief Day.

 Maidstone Grammar School is fortunate to have a committed and supportive Parents' Association, which all parents are warmly invited to join.
 We recognise and value the importance of parental support and encouragement, whether they are the parent on the touchline cheering the rugby team in the sleet and snow, attending the summer concert or the school play, or making tea at our fireworks display.
 Parents' support is also vital in respect of upholding school rules, discipline, behaviour and dress code and we work together to ensure our high standards and expectations are maintained.